 Private cloud hosting is the solution for larger enterprises with resource requirements that outstrip what the shared cloud can offer; more often than not a private cloud configuration can offer better value for money and can deliver a more tailored hosting experience.
 The platform that lies at the heart of the private cloud is responsible for running everything across the servers that form the cloud as resource management is key to ensuring that a cloud system remains stable; eNlight Cloud Hosting is a recommended platform that will provide you with one interface through which you can manage all of the servers in your cluster and their related resources, enabling you to keep measure of the percentage of spare capacity that is available.
 The reliability of the cloud will also rely on the hardware that has been used to form the platform; blade servers are the best for such an environment because they have a large hardware capacity and a relatively small rack footprint so that you are able to maximize the level of power received for the space that is used.
 Security in the cloud can also be reliant on the hardware used, but the focus here is going to be on using hardware firewalls to provide a satisfactory level of protection against DDoS attacks and other such issues; furthermore, the communications between servers in the cloud should be carried internally for security reasons.

 The private cloud is yours to use only and no one else’s so that you have full control of your web hosting environment; you will be able to monitor resource usage throughout the entire cloud as well as the status of individual virtual machines.
-As there will be no other users to impact on the performance of the cloud you can be assured that you will be provided with a high performance hosting experience; however, it is up to you to keep a good level of capacity spare so that your virtual machines have room for scaling when they are placed under high loads – this will reduce the chances of these servers crashing because of a lack of resources.
+As there will be no other users to impact on the performance of the cloud you can be assured that you will be provided with a high performance hosting experience; however, it is up to you to keep a good level of capacity spare so that your virtual machines have room for vertical and horizontal scaling when they are placed under high loads – this will reduce the chances of these servers crashing because of a lack of resources.

 Understanding the level of security that comes from the private cloud lies in the word ‘private’ because this guarantees that you won’t have anyone else using any portion of the environment that you are hosted in because your cloud will be based around dedicated servers that are there solely for you.
 Each virtual machine hosted in the private cloud is its own secure dedicated hosting environment that can’t be accessed directly through in the cloud, rather it will need to be accessed in the same way that you could access a regular server – i.e. SSH for Linux and Remote Desktop for Windows; this will help to prevent damage to other virtual machines if one happens to become compromised.
 Every server in the cloud should be communicating via an internal LAN that is local to the cloud only so that these connections can’t be intercepted or eavesdropped; this is fairly simple to setup and will guarantee that all communications are secure and not routed through an internet-facing network.